siemens/ix/packages/documentation/docs/controls/navigation/_vertical-tabs_styleguide.md

 - Navigation menu expands and collapses with a transition
 - The width of the collapse and expand state are fixed and cannot be configured
-- Menu items can overflow, this is recognizable by the shadow at the bottom and/or top
+- the number of menu items can overflow, this is recognizable by the shadow at the bottom and/or top

 <br></br>